 Comments on Premise 13

 Premise 13 states there cannot be more than one purely actual being.
 Why is this the case?
-Here are four reasons: (1) To distinguish one purely actual being from another would require that they be different.
+Here are five reasons: (1) To distinguish one purely actual being from another would require that they be different.
 But how can one purely actual being be different from another?
 Each of the so-called different beings, since they lack nothing and have no unrealized potentials, would have the same properties and thus be the same being in accordance with Leibniz’s Law (if, for every property F, if object x has F if and only if object y has F, then x is identical to y).
-(2) To distinguish between two fully actual beings requires that one being has something that another doesn’t have and this requires that they have parts.
+(2) To distinguish between two fully actual beings requires that one being has something that another doesn’t have and this requires that they have physical or metaphysical parts.
 But then such beings wouldn’t be fully actual because they wouldn’t exist necessarily: their existence would be contingent on the existence of their parts.
-(3) If there were more than one purely actual being then the same class of necessarily true propositions would exist in each of those minds.
+(3) If we accept the distinction between essence and existence as implying real metaphysical parts then we can argue that this distinction wouldn’t apply to a completely actual being.
+Such a being would just be its essence.
+But this would imply that such a being couldn’t be a particular example of an essence like a particular scalene triangle is an example of the essence of a triangle.
+Thus a purely actual being must be unique and can’t be one among others like a scalene triangle is one among others with the same essence.
+(4) If there were more than one purely actual being then the same class of necessarily true propositions would exist in each of those minds.
 After all each of these beings, not lacking anything, would know all the truth there is to know.
 But this multitude of classes would undermine the objectivity of truth which requires that for every proposition humans think there is only one such proposition (e.g., the Pythagorean Theorem).
-And (4) we should also note that it is simpler to posit one purely actual mind rather than many thus satisfying the principle of parsimony (entities are not to be multiplied beyond necessity).
+And (5) we should also note that it is simpler to posit one purely actual mind rather than many thus satisfying the principle of parsimony (entities are not to be multiplied beyond necessity).

 Comments on Premise 14